 Plants require varying amounts of minerals and nutrients to grow.
 Some plants are High Feeders, some are Low Feeders and then some are Givers!!!

-This simple chart is an easy-to-use reminder on how to rotate your garden plants year after year.
+This simple idea is an easy-to-use reminder on how to rotate your garden plants year after year.
 Plan your planting schedule with this rotation cycle in mind.

-Rotating your crops on an annual basis is also helpful in keeping down plant disease.
-But still keep an watchful eye on your plants to make sure they stay healthy.
+As stated above, simply rotating your crops on an annual basis is also helpful in keeping down plant disease by stopping the disease cycle for individual crops types.
+Even though crop rotation is helpful, keep a watchful eye on your plants to make sure they stay healthy.

-3-Year Rotation Cycle: High Feeders ⇒ Low Feeders ⇒ Givers
+High Feeders ⇒ Givers ⇒ Low Feeders ⇒ High Feeders

 High Feeders include: